 The rule relating to the use of alcohol or drugs grows out of common sense.
-That rule is the only rule considered mandatory once a group of recovering alcoholics has received an Oxford HouseTM charter.
+That rule is the only rule considered mandatory once a group of recovering alcoholics has received an Oxford $House^{TM}$ charter.
 Other rules will tend to evolve from the membership of the House itself.
 Those rules should come into being only if they are absolutely necessary.
 The fewer the rules, the more likely it will be that a house will be successful.
-Different Houses will often tend to accepting four additional women.
-Instead the women accepted four additional men as replacements and the House began to have problems.
-A number of relationships evolved between the men and women and soon a number of the members had returned to drinking.
-Oxford House, Inc. closed the House and reopened it as a House for men.
-It was clear then and continues to be clear today that men and women living in the same house operating under the self-support system of Oxford HouseTM create unnecessary additional stress to group living.
-Women's Oxford Houses work well; men's Oxford Houses work well; however, Houses with both men and women do not work and will not be granted a charter by Oxford House, Inc.
+Different Houses will often tend to have different rules.
+For example, one Oxford HouseTM has a rule that requires unanimous consent before any pet can be brought onto the premises.
+Another Oxford HouseTM has two cats and a dog and would probably require unanimous consent before either the cat or the dog could be evicted.

 &lt;sup>18 In the first Oxford HouseTM - Oxford House - Silver Spring - members felt confident enough after six months to start another House.
-They started the first house in Washington, DC by having four of the thirteen members in the original house move to form a core membership for the new House.
+Theystarted the first house in Washington, DC by having four of the thirteen members in the original house move to form a core membership for the new House.